fieldtrip/website/reference/ft_resampledata.md

- from the different acquisition devices. cfg.time        = cell-array with one time axis per trial (i.e. from another dataset) cfg.method      = interpolation method, see INTERP1 (default = 'pchip')
+ from the different acquisition devices. cfg.time        = cell-array with one time axis per trial (i.e. from another dataset) cfg.method      = interpolation method, see INTERP1 (default = 'pchip') cfg.extrapval   = extrapolation behaviour, scalar value or 'extrap' (default = as in INTERP1)

  Previously this function used to detrend the data by default.
 The motivation for this is that the data is filtered prior to resampling to avoid aliassing and